 9.8.
 Delays in payment entitle Parkside to increase the planned lead time of the project by twice the duration of the delay, without the need for a separate agreement.

 9.9.
-The presumption of deficiency according to § 924 Austrian Civil Code (ABGB) is excluded.
+The presumption of deficiency according to § 924 Austrian Civil Code (ABGB), if applicable, is excluded.

 9.10.
 Electronic billing

 Parkside is entitled to send invoices to the contractual partner in electronic form and the contractual partner expressly agrees to this type of sending